pymedphys/pymedphys/paper.md

 # Summary

-PyMedPhys is an open-source medical physics Python library library built by an open community that values and prioritizes code sharing, review, improvement, and learning from each other.
+PyMedPhys is an open-source Python library built by a community that values and prioritizes code sharing, review, improvement, and peer development pertaining to the field of medical physics.
 It is inspired by the collaborative work of our physics peers in astronomy and the Astropy Project.

 # Statement of need